Request a Call 24/7

 Yes, all experiential elements of care from residential programs can be continued alongside outpatient care, including (but not limited to) animal-assisted therapy, music therapy, and guided meditation.

-What sets the Outpatient Program apart?
+What sets the Newport Institute outpatient treatment program apart?

 Newport Institute’s team includes some of the country’s leading experts in clinical, medical, and experiential therapy.
 Our programs emphasize mindfulness-based relapse prevention.
 Our outpatient rehabilitation programs are specifically tailored to the individual, based on evidence and experience, to help achieve the best possible outcome.
 Our focus is not only on immediate recovery, but also on achieving sustainable results that rebuild family relationships and lead to success in life.